 The St. Louis Genealogical Society hosts many events throughout the year.

-All society meetings are free and open to the public.
+All society meetings are free and open to the public; however, registration is required to attend Zoom meetings and for those at our office because of space limitations.
 Each meeting opens with announcements and introductory remarks followed by a lecture presentation by a featured speaker.
 Please check our calendar for the complete schedule of meeting times and topics.

-In addition, there are Special Interest Groups (SIGs), each of which offers meetings from four to six times a year.
+In addition, there are Special Interest Groups (SIGs), each of which offers meetings four times a year.
 Meeting times, days, and locations vary.
-Please check the individual SIG pages for those groups in which you have an interest: German, and Irish.
+Please check the individual SIG pages for those groups in which you have an interest: German, Irish. and Jewish.
 Everyone is invited to these free meetings.
-We may also be having Special Programs on topics for other groups such as African-American, French, Italian, and Jewish.
-The calendar will list all the special programs.

 The Annual Family History Conference

-Each year since 1970, the society has hosted an all-day Family History Conference (FHC), held each spring.
-Formerly called the Annual Fair, it has historically been the largest such single-day event in the Midwest.
-The FHC typically features one or more nationally-recognized speakers, several outstanding local speakers, a large and bustling vendor area, and an optional lunch.
+Almost each year since 1970, the society has hosted an all-day Family History Conference (FHC), held each spring.
+The FHC typically features one or more nationally-recognized speakers, several outstanding local speakers, a vendor area, and an optional lunch.

-The society’s Speaker Series, held twice a year, in July and in October, offers an all-day genealogical event focused on a specific topic.
-Typically delivered by a nationally-known expert in the field, the Speaker Series event includes a series of lecture presentations on the event topic, as well as time for individual consulting with the presenter.
-Lunch is included in the program.
+The society’s Speaker Series, held once or twice a year, in July and in October, offers an all-day genealogical event focused on a specific topic.
+Typically delivered by a nationally-known expert in the field, the Speaker Series includes a series of lecture presentations on the event topic, and lunch is included in the program.

 Salt Lake City Research Trip

-Each year in October or November, society members have the opportunity to conduct their family history research in the world’s largest genealogical library — the Family History Library in Salt Lake City, Utah.
+Each year in November, society members have the opportunity to conduct their family history research in the world’s largest genealogical library—the Family History Library in Salt Lake City, Utah.
 Guided by experienced tour leaders, each participant works independently on his or her research agenda.
 This research package includes seven nights of hotel lodging and on-site assistance by the group leaders.
 Click here for more information.